sanskrit-lexicon/csl-corrections/app/correction_response/readme_snowcrest_tsv.txt

 Thus separating out from cfr.tsv all of Scott's corrections into cfr_scott.tsv

-These will be handled 'in bulk' and the remaining to be handled in the usual wayby Dhaval.
+These will be handled 'in bulk' and the remaining to be handled in the usual way.

 ----------------------
 Some stats: